Elon Musk sued by Thai-cave rescue volunteer he called a ‘child rapist’

 Musk has never supplied evidence for his claims, and independent efforts to substantiate them have failed.
 Unsworth’s lawyer said he shares a home with his significant other, a 40-year-old owner of a nail salon, in the countryside near Chiang Rai in Thailand.

-Musk’s summer of chaos has shaken Tesla, the all-electric automaker that has been struggling for months amid mass layoffs, an exodus of top executives, and what Musk has described as a hellish manufacturing and delivery slog.
+Musk’s summer of chaos has shaken Tesla, the all-electric automaker that has been struggling for months amid mass layoffs, an exodus of top executives, and a manufacturing and delivery slog.
 The company’s stock has plunged 22 percent since its peak last month, and doubts have grown that the company can, as Musk recently promised, end its long streak of losses.

+Musk on Sunday told a frustrated Tesla buyer on Twitter that the company was suffering from severe delivery problems and had “gone from production hell to delivery logistics hell.”

 Last month, Musk tweeted that he had the “funding secured” for a now-defunct deal to take Tesla private, surprising company investors and board members and sparking a Securities and Exchange Commission investigation, and said his friends had shown concern that the “excruciating” workload he had given himself was damaging his physical health.
 This month, during an interview with the comedian Joe Rogan, he smoked marijuana and wielded a samurai sword.